pitt500/how-to-become-an-ios-developer/QuickGuide.md

 resources to jump in the iOS world.
 These sources are listed below to cover the most important topics you should know in iOS.

 ## 100 Days of Swift
-One of the greatest iniciatives to start with Swift/iOS is brought you by Paul Hudson, creator of [HackingWithSwift](https://www.hackingwithswift.com/) project.
-It's very simple, just go to [100 days of Swift](https://www.hackingwithswift.com/100) page, and follow the rules, that is basically spend 1 hours **daily** learning something about Swift.
+One of the greatest initiatives to start with Swift/iOS is brought you by Paul Hudson, creator of [HackingWithSwift](https://www.hackingwithswift.com/) project.
+It's very simple, just go to [100 days of Swift](https://www.hackingwithswift.com/100) page, and follow the rules, that is basically spend at least 1 hours **daily** learning something about Swift.

 [![100 Days of Swift](https://github.com/pitt500/how-to-become-an-ios-developer/blob/master/100DaysSwift.png)](https://www.hackingwithswift.com/100 "100 days of Swift")